UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- In the tutorial, make it so the run isnt saved/continued~~

+~~- In the tutorial, remove the Round/Level UI.~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

-- In the tutorial, remove the Round/Level UI.

 - Wrap "Activates On: Pulse" in square brackets [] for better visual clarity

 - Some items show "activates on Pulse", but then they dont have any activation text.
 Fix this!!!
-We should collect deacriptions/activation stuff differently thru separate evbuses
+We should collect descriptions/activation stuff differently thru separate evbuses

 - Make items locked early-game